Stiltstiltstilts/test/content/authors/admin/_index.md

 Hi—thanks for being interested in my work ☺

-I am a scientist studying how minds, music, and culture interact.
+I am a cognitive scientist who studies how minds, music, and culture interact.
 This has led me to do research on topics ranging from [how the language you speak shapes how you perceive music](https://cosmosmagazine.com/people/native-language-rhythm-melody/), to [how the sound of 'baby talk' varies around the world](https://www.nytimes.com/2022/07/24/science/parentese-babies-global-language.html).

 I am also interested in rethinking what psychology experiments look like.
-I do this by applying ideas from citizen science and gamification to study larger and more diverse groups of people over the internet.
+I do this by applying ideas from citizen science and gamification to design ways to study larger and more diverse groups of people over the internet.
 Participate in my latest citizen science study [here](https://www.themusiclab.org/quizzes/toneguesser).

 You can find the full list of my published research on my [Google Scholar profile](https://scholar.google.com/citations?user=egRtkI0AAAAJ&hl=en).